komandakycto/ddoser/Readme.md

 The DDoser reads `k bytes` from the end of log file each `n seconds`.
 After this it parses the log and finds IP addresses of attackers.
 Ip address is marked as attacker if it has more than `m` requests in last `t` seconds.

+Results are written to the output file.
+After this the output file can be used to block attackers IP addresses, for example by Firewall.

 ## Use cases